School Logo

 For special times in the Christian Calendar, we hold our Collective Worship at Ozzy Road Church.

-Our Collective Worships give pupils and school staff the opportunity to:
+Our collective worship provides pupils and staff with the opportunity to:

 If you wish to join us for a Collective Worship then please contact the School Office.